Chun-Yang/Chun-Yang.github.io/_posts/2019-05-27-git-alias-start-remembering-and-stop-googling.md

 After we `git commit -m`, changes will be moved to stage C (committed stage).

 ## Alias
-Not comes the fun part.
+Now comes the fun part.
 ![Git ABC](https://trentyang.com/assets/image/git-abc.svg){:class="zoomable"}

 ### Move forward
-We should already be familiar with `git add` and `git commit` so I choose the following aliases to move changes forward
+Git users should already be familiar with `git add` and `git commit` so I choose the following aliases to move changes forward
 - `alias ga='git add -A'` (Git Add) move changes from stage A to B
 - `alias gc='git commit -m'` (Git Commit) move changes from stage B to C